dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 * a class lecture and question and answer session

-* a web chat, evolving to a 2 way call, progressing to a transfered 3-way call transitioning to a video conference
+* a web chat, evolving to a 2 way call, progressing to a transferred 3-way call transitioning to a video conference

 * a series of weekly status calls

 In support of these constructs, it may be desirable to aggregate a group of vCons as opposed to including all of the dialog in a single vCon.
-The conversations may be over heterogenius or homogenius medium.
+The conversations may be over heterogeneous or homogeneous medium.
 A vCon MAY aggregated a group of vCon instances in the group array, using a Group Object for each vCon instance.

-* group: "Group[]" (optional, mutially exclusive with redacted and appended parameters)
+* group: "Group[]" (optional, mutually exclusive with redacted and appended parameters)

     The group array contains a [Group Object](#group-object) for each vCon.